harpocrates/JavaSc-heme-ript-/README.md

   * s-expressions aren't really s-expressions - just arrays.
   * variadic functions aren't supported (except for `list` and fundamental forms).
 Otherwise, function-currying would be too complex for the user.
   * fundamental forms `define-syntax`, `let-syntax`, `letrec-syntax`, `syntax-rules` are not defined - they are replaced by `define-macro` similar to the LISP `defmacro`
+  * a couple forms like `do` and `case` are implemented partially and `delay` is not implemented.
   * the numerical tower is completely off.
 Numbers are just JavaScript numbers.
-Same goes for all other types.
+Same goes for all other types - there are no vectors, characters, or pairs.

 ## Example